tuobangli/author_ber6/README.md

-to the annual of statistics.
+REDS:Central moments to the annual of statistics.